Call us: 303.578.6318 ext. 512

 How can we help

-Contact Us today for a free 20-minute phone consultation with one of our Clinical Supervisors!
+Contact us today for a free 20-minute phone consultation with one of our clinical supervisors!

 Author Bio

-Shannon Heers is a psychotherapist, approved clinical supervisor, guest blogger, and the owner of a group psychotherapy practice in the Denver area.
+Owner of Firelight SupervisionShannon Heers is a psychotherapist, approved clinical supervisor, guest blogger, and the owner of a group psychotherapy practice in the Denver area.
 Shannon helps adults in professional careers manage anxiety, depression, work-life balance, and grief and loss.
 Follow Firelight Supervision on Instagram.

 Shannon Heers